jpittman/vsc/projects/projects.md

 ### Latest Project

-- [Accountability](/projects/accountability/accountability.html) - A Work In Progress.
+- [Accountability](/projects/accountability/accountability.html) - An Effort To Do Better.

 {% comment %}
 - [Ready Player One](/downloads/RP1.pdf)